 Altair was born from the Medical Industry

 The worldwide healthcare market is influenced by technology that is addressing an ever-increasing number of medical ailments and is aiding in early diagnosis and prevention of diseases.
-We support many products for customers who make X-ray Tubes for CT Scanners to those for treatment and early detection of cancer.
+We support many linear acclerator products for customers who make X-Ray Tubes for CT Scanners to those for cancer radiation therapy treatment and early detection of cancer (Oncology).

-The work we do for the medical industry leverages naturally into the Security market, which also uses X-ray Tubes and Linear Accelerators (LINACs).
-These devices produce high energy x-rays which are used in security inspection systems of baggage, semi-trucks, ship hulls and other types of cargo.
+The work we do for the medical industry leverages naturally into the Security X-Ray and Cargo Inspection market, which also uses X-Ray Tubes and Linear Accelerators (LINACs).
+These devices produce high energy X-Rays which are used in cargo inspection systems of baggage, semi-trucks, ship hulls and other types of cargo.

 For X-Ray Cargo Inspection, Dual-energy CT combines two advanced approaches into one technology where the object is scanned with two different X-ray energy spectra.
 It allows not only the reconstruction of 2D images of the objects in a cargo container, but can also be used to estimate the density and the effective atomic number of different objects.

 Brazing vs. 3D Metal Printing

 Metal 3D-Printing is one of the fastest growing sectors of the additive manufacturing industry and already disrupting the CNC machining, casting and prototyping industries.
 It is by the far easisest solution for younger engineers and designers because the constraints on design are reduced by an order of magnitude.
 We are actively investigating how we can leverage this powerful technology for our customers, however as of today, due to it’s pourosity and other challenges it cannot provide the performanve our customers demand.